AndrewEC/epub-font-repacker/README.md

 To clone the project and the required submodules run:
 > git clone --recurse-submodules https://github.com/AndrewEC/epub-font-repacker.git

+### Usage
+From the root of the project directory execute the powershell script `RunScript.ps1 Install` then run the following command:
+> python -m repack <Path_To_Epub>

+replacing <Path_To_Epub> with the absolute path to the epub file.

 ## Process
 To create the repackaged epub file this tool will perform the following steps:
 1. Extract the contents of an epub file to a temp directory